Take What You Like & Leave the Rest:

 Want more?
 Check out Sober Chick, Sarah Allen Benton’s blog post on Psychology Today: https://www.psychologytoday.com/blog/the-high-functioning-alcoholic/201509/not-just-one-way-get-sober

-If you need a professional to assist you with finding the best option for your path to happiness and healthiness, you can contact Insight Counseling through the form below or call 203-431-9726.
+If you need a professional to assist you with finding the best option for your path to happiness and healthiness, you can contact Insight Counseling through email at email@example.com, or call: 203-431-9726.

 Remember to take your sobriety seriously, but not yourselves too seriously!